 Duties of care can vary depending on the circumstances of the case.
 You might have a premises liability claim if you or a loved one suffered damages in accidents because of dangerous swimming pools, trip and fall hazards, negligent security, dog bites or animal attacks, faulty staircases, uneven curbs, cracked sidewalks, or blocked exits.
 It is worthwhile to speak to a San Jose premises liability attorney after any type of accident on someone else’s property.
 It may surprise you to find that you are eligible for significant monetary compensation.

 Many different kinds of accidents fall under premises liability.
 Though a fall on a city sidewalk or slip in a grocery store may seem like your fault, such incidents may not have occurred without the negligence of another party.
-To know if your San Jose injury or damages could mean compensation, discuss your case with one of our qualified attorneys.
+To know if your injury or damages could mean compensation, discuss your case with one of our qualified San Jose premises liability lawyers.

 Some of the types of cases that may be eligible for compensation include: